aleph2c/miros/docs/_sources/introduction.rst.txt

 using a programming example, jump to the :ref:`recipes` section.
 It contains examples of the small lego blocks you will need to build up your structure.

-If you would like to expand your architectural abilities, read the patterns section.
+If you would like to expand your architectural abilities, read the :ref:`patterns` section.

 The library is called miros in honor of `Dr. Miro Samek`_ who has written so much